don9z/emacs-kit/README.md

 Emacs-Kit
 ---
-Emacs is an awesome editor, but the process of figuring out one useful Emacs configuration is long and difficult.
-This kit is about to ease the procedure, I try to make it more configurable, more efficient, and more readable.
+Emacs is the best editor, but figuring out one workable Emacs configuration takes time, and often mess up everything.

+This kit is aimed to make it easy to configure, also, more efficient, and more readable.

-I don't use any scripts which I don't know what for, so, this kit doesn't have any 'garbage' script in it.
-But in case that some functionalities that might be not needed, most of the packages are lazy loaded.
+I didn't use any script which I don't know what for, so, this kit doesn't contain any 'garbage' script.
+But in case that some functions might not be needed, most of the packages are [Lazy loading](http://en.wikipedia.org/wiki/Lazy_loading).

-Also, I adopt emacs packaging mechanism, all packages are downloaded and installed during the first start of Emacs from [MELPA](http://melpa.milkbox.net/).
+Also, I adopted the Emacs packaging mechanism, all packages will be downloaded and installed during the first start of Emacs from [MELPA](http://melpa.milkbox.net/).

-Other packages are using `git submodule` which fetches packages from [github](http://github.com), please use `git submodule init` and `git submodule update` after you clone it.
+There are still some packages missing in MELPA are fetched from [github](http://github.com) using `git submodule`, please use `git submodule init` and `git submodule update` after you clone it.

-Please use Emacs 24 and put a soft link in $USER to `.emacs` as well as changing `emacs-d` in `init.el`.
+Please use Emacs 24 and put a soft link of `.emacs` in `$USER` home directory, and change location of `emacs-d` in `init.el`.